debox-network/FSKitBridge/README.md

 - **File system developers** who want to target macOS FSKit while keeping the core file system engine in **Rust/C/C++/Go/Python**.
 - Teams **migrating from legacy kext-based stacks** and seeking a clean, testable user-space boundary.

-> [`fskit-rs`](https://github.com/debox-network/fskit-rs): Rust crate for the protocol and socket layer—use it to build your Rust backend or as a reference for implementations in other languages.
+> [`fskit-rs`](https://github.com/debox-network/fskit-rs): Rust crate for the protocol and socket layer — use it to build your Rust backend or as a reference for implementations in other languages.

 ## Architecture